The Fox Tucson Theatre address is: 17 W Congress St Tucson, AZ 85701

-We proudly offer popcorn, snacks, and Pepsi products at our concession stands.
+We offer Coke products, popcorn and snacks at our concession stands.
 Our full-service bars offer a selection of red and white wines, craft and domestic beers and a variety of spirits.

 Yes, we have spaces that are wheelchair accessible on the floor along with companion seats.
 Please call the box office at 520-547-3040 to request any special seating arrangements.

 At the Fox Tucson Theatre, our Loge seats–the first 4 rows of the balcony section (separated from the upper balcony by a walkway)–are “love seats” that seat two people, so you only need to purchase one seat for every 2 people.
 These seats-for-two offer spectacular views of the entire theatre and stage and, as an added bonus, they are very comfy!

 It is the policy of the Fox Tucson Theatre that audio, video and photographic recording is permitted at most performances, as long as it is for personal use and not for commercial gain, and the recording is made using personal electronic equipment, such as a smartphone or a small personal camera, and the recording is made discreetly from your seat.